cloudreach/sceptre-wordpress-example/README.rst

 How to deploy ``dev`` and ``prod`` ::

-  $ sceptre launch-env dev
+  $ sceptre launch dev
-  $ sceptre launch-env prod
+  $ sceptre launch prod

 How to apply a change-set on ``dev`` for ``wordpress`` stack ::

+  $ sceptre create dev wordpress
-  $ sceptre update-stack-cs dev wordpress
+  $ sceptre execute dev wordpress